St. Joe River in Idaho forest country

 Local plan

-Start with the Calder and Avery corridor for the most practical read on flows and access, then decide whether the day fits roaded lower water, campground-based fishing, or a more remote upper-river scout.
+Start with the Calder and Avery area for the most practical read on flows and access, then decide whether the day fits roaded lower water, campground-based fishing, or a more remote upper-river scout.

 Backup water